eralpship/robot-painter/plan.md

 - **NOT NEEDED** `/src/components/texture-editor/hooks/useCanvasSync.ts` (sync logic goes in main component)
 - **ALREADY DONE** TextureEditor integration (already in main app)

-### What NOT to Do
+### ✅ Implementation Notes (Followed Successfully)
-- ❌ Don't recreate existing files from scratch
+- ✅ Did not recreate existing files from scratch - edited existing files
-- ❌ Don't add new integration points (TextureEditor is already integrated)
+- ✅ Did not add new integration points - used existing TextureEditor integration
-- ❌ Don't install new dependencies (react-konva and konva already installed)
+- ✅ Did not install new dependencies - used existing react-konva and konva
-- ❌ Don't create new hooks or utilities (keep it simple)
+- ✅ Did not create unnecessary hooks or utilities - kept implementation simple
-- ❌ Don't modify the main application structure
+- ✅ Did not modify the main application structure

 ### Dependencies
 ✅ **Already installed**: react-konva@^18.2.10 and konva@^9.2.0